-We invite Members from all types of organizations – including academic institutions, research organizations, government agencies, publishers, libraries, and funders – to join our global network committed to supporting data sharing through partnership, advocacy, and by developing tools and services that accelerate data sharing, use, and reuse.
-Together, we will be at the forefront of helping to transform scholarship and the role of research data in our society.
+We invite members from all types of organizations – including academic institutions, research organizations, government agencies, publishers, libraries, and funders – to join our global network committed to connecting research through partnership, advocacy, and by developing tools and services that accelerate sharing, use, and reuse of research outputs.
+Together, we are at the forefront of helping to transform scholarship by including all research output to serve society.

-As a DataCite Member, organizations show their support for research data sharing in the following manner:
+DataCite Member organizations show their support in the following manner:

-They demonstrate an elevated level of commitment to open data and open research.
+- They demonstrate an elevated level of commitment to open research.

-They become part of a global data-sharing community, learning, collaborating, and advocating with a leading-edge network of data research experts.
+- They become part of a global community, learning, collaborating, and advocating with a leading-edge network of research experts.

-They play a critical role in advancing DataCite’s data-sharing mission through their financial support.
+- They play a critical role in advancing DataCite’s mission through their financial support.

-They help to shape the future DataCite – and data research in general – by serving on our Executive Board or DataCite steering groups.
+- They help to shape DataCite’s future by serving on our Executive Board or steering groups.

 Types of Membership

-This type of member supports DataCite’s data sharing mission and wants to collaborate with DataCite and/or be part of DataCite’s governance.
+This type of member supports DataCite’s research sharing mission and wants to collaborate with DataCite and/or be part of DataCite’s governance.
 These Members do not register DOIs.